rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-3-in-pre-order.md

 path, which is why a level value reflects the number of open scopes.
 Because of that, the level of a node increases by one each time a scope is entered, and decreases by one each time a scope is exited.
 Consequently, there is no issue when having to determine the level of a root.
+That is because one no longer requires a parent reference in order to determine the level of a node.

 * `level+1` each time a scope is entered
 * `level-1` each time a scope is exited